Lab Grown Diamonds Melbourne

-Lab created diamonds provide a responsible choice as no mining is required.
+Lab grown diamonds provide a responsible choice as no mining is required.

 Attraction & Quality

-Lab made diamonds have identical physical, chemical, and optical makeup as mined diamonds.
+Lab grown diamonds have identical physical, chemical, and optical makeup as mined diamonds.

 Cost Effective Diamonds